CSC-3380-Spring-2024/Team-2/README.md

 ### To Run Dev
-+ Contact Max Shroyer For .env file, JL you have it on element
++ Contact Max Shroyer For .env file and the google-servises.json, JL you have it on element

 + Follow environment setup for emulation react-native on an android-studio emulator
    - Please note this development is (currently) only supported on Android (F*CK Apple)